Endocrinology refers to a medical focus on hormones. Hormones shape the body and drive its systems.

 - Dietary habits

 This is because hormone levels affect so many different systems in the body that just small changes in one gland can impact parts of the body far from the site of the glands themselves.

-The endocrinologist will check heart rate and blood pressure, and look for signs of dry skin.
-They may also inspect the patient's hair, teeth, and mouth.
+They will check the patient's heart rate and blood pressure, and look at the condition of their skin, hair, teeth, and mouth.